yuemingl/ExprEngine/README.md

 #ExprEngine
 ExprEngine compiles a string of expression to java bytecode in memory at runtime.
 The bytecode represents a static method or a class which implements a user defined interface.
-The method can be called as normal Java method and returns Java objects.
+The method can be called as normal Java method and returns Java object.
 Some simple examples are shown in following codes.

 #### A quick example: parse and evaluate.
-(Warning: the bytecode will be generated each time when calling for parseAndEval().)
+(Note: the bytecode will be generated each time when using function parseAndEval.)
 ```Java
 import static io.lambdacloud.ExprEngine.parseAndEval;
 ...